 Apply to Columbus State Community College using the standard application.
-Below are the Admission procedures for immigrant, refugee, asylee, and any other students who have been granted permanent residency in the United States by the US Citizenship and Immigration Services (USCIS).
-If you have a pending immigrant petition visa petition with USCIS but have not yet been adjudicated, you should apply through International Admission as a non-immigrant student and complete application as "Other Visa Holders."
-If you have questions, visit the Admissions Department located in Madison Hall lower level or call (614) 287-5198.
+Below are the admission procedures for immigrant, refugee, asylee, and any other students who have been granted permanent residency in the United States by the US Citizenship and Immigration Services (USCIS).
+If you have a pending immigrant petition or a visa petition with USCIS but have not yet been adjudicated, you should apply as a non-immigrant student and complete application as "Other Visa Holders."

 - Students who are returning to Columbus State Community College after being previously accepted in the past, do not need to reapply.
 Please see Returning Students for more information.

 Get Started Guide

 Step 1: Apply

 Complete the Columbus State Community College Application for Admission online.

 Step 2: Submit Proof of Immigration Status or Lawful Presence

 Submit a copy of the documentation verifying your current valid immigration status in the United States (both sides of Permanent Resident/Green Card, I-94, Employment Authorization Card, or Visa Stamp on passport, etc.) in a PDF format to email@example.com .
 Please print your full name and phone number on the documentation.
 Please allow 5 business days after you have submitted your supporting immigration documents for processing and admission.
 Upon admission, you will receive an acceptance email confirming your admission and informing you of your next steps.